-Proposed Euro Annexes for 2001 ISDA Protocol
+Proposed Euro Annexes for 2001 ISDA Master Agreement Protocol

-ANNEX 12]
+ANNEX [11]

-EURO-REDENOMINATION
+EURO - PAYMENTS AND RATE FIXINGS

-In respect of each Transaction entered into [before the start of the third stage of European Economic and Monetary Union ("EMU")/before [November , 2001 [i.e., cut-off date for Protocol adherence]], evidenced by a Confirmation incorporating the 1991 ISDA Definitions (whether or not supplemented by the 1998 Supplement) [the 1997 ISDA Government Bond Option Definitions, the 1998 FX and Currency Option Definitions, the 1999 ISDA Credit Derivatives Definitions or the 2000 ISDA Definitions] ([each] as published by ISDA [or, in the case of the 1998 FX and Currency Option Definitions, by ISDA, the Emerging Markets Traders Association and The Foreign Exchange Committee]) and pursuant to which amounts are payable in a National Currency Unit, by reference to a National Currency Unit Notional Amount or Currency Amount or by reference to rates expressed to be for deposits in National Currency Units:
+In respect of each Transaction entered into: (1) if Early Amendment applies, on or before November 30, 2001;or (2) if Early Amendment does not apply, on or before December 31, 2001, in each case evidenced by a Confirmation incorporating the 1991 ISDA Definitions (whether or not supplemented by the 1998 Supplement), the 1997 ISDA Government Bond Option Definitions, the 1998 FX and Currency Option Definitions, the 1999 ISDA Credit Derivatives Definitions or the 2000 ISDA Definitions (each as published by ISDA or, in the case of the 1998 FX and Currency Option Definitions, by ISDA, the Emerging Markets Traders Association and The Foreign Exchange Committee, and whether or not amended and supplemented by the 1998 ISDA Euro Definitions) (each a set of "Definitions") and pursuant to which amounts are payable in a National Currency Unit, by reference to a National Currency Unit Notional Amount or Currency Amount or by reference to rates expressed to be for deposits in National Currency Units:

 (a) Payment Redenomination.
-The parties recognise that, with effect from January 1, 2002, obligations to pay amounts denominated in National Currency Units will be discharged by payment of Euros, with the conversion from National Currency Unit to Euro being carried out at the relevant National Currency Unit Conversion Rate.
+The parties recognise that, with effect from January 1, 2002, obligations to pay amounts denominated in National Currency Units will be discharged by payment of euros, with the conversion from National Currency Unit to euro being carried out at the relevant National Currency Unit Conversion Rate.

-(b) Notional Redenomination.
-To reflect this effective redenomination of payment obligations, the parties agree that, with effect from January 1, 2002, any Notional Amount or Currency Amount which is denominated in a National Currency Unit will be redenominated into Euros using the relevant National Currency Unit Conversion Rate.

-(c) Settlement of Euro Payments.
-The parties also recognise that their obligations to pay amounts currently denominated in National Currency Units may arise on days on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealings in foreign exchange and foreign currency deposits) in certain places, but on which TARGET (the Trans-European Automated Real-time Gross settlement Express Transfer system) is closed and that it may not be practicable for one or both of them to make such payments on days on which TARGET is closed.
+(b) Settlement of Euro Payments.
+The parties also recognise that their obligations to pay amounts originally denominated in National Currency Units may arise on days on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealings in foreign exchange and foreign currency deposits) in certain places, but on which TARGET (the Trans-European Automated Real-time Gross settlement Express Transfer system) is closed and that it may not be practicable for one or both of them to make such payments on days on which TARGET is closed.

-(d) Business Days.
-Accordingly, the parties agree that, with effect from December , 2001 [i.e., cut-off date plus two weeks], for purposes of determining adjustments to be made in accordance with the applicable Business Day Convention, "Business Day" means for a National Currency Unit, in addition to a day specified in the relevant Confirmation or the relevant Definitions or otherwise determined pursuant to Section 1.4 of the relevant Definitions, a day that is also a TARGET Settlement Day.
+(c) Business Days.
+Accordingly, the parties agree that, with effect from: (i) December 17, 2001, if Early Amendment applies; or (ii) March , 2002, if Early Amendment does not apply, for purposes of determining adjustments to be made to the date on which a payment is to be made in accordance with the applicable Business Day Convention, "Business Day" means for a National Currency Unit, in addition to a day specified in the relevant Confirmation or the relevant Definitions or otherwise determined pursuant to the provisions of the relevant Definitions, a day that is also a TARGET Settlement Day.

-(e) National Currency Unit Floating Rate Options.
-The parties recognise that, where amounts are payable by reference to rates expressed to be for deposits in National Currency Units, the rate by reference to which an amount may be payable may no longer be, strictly, a rate for deposits in a National Currency Unit, but, instead a rate for deposits in Euros.
+(d) National Currency Unit Floating Rate Options.
+The parties recognise that, where amounts are payable by reference to rates expressed to be for deposits in National Currency Units, the rate by reference to which an amount may be payable may no longer be, strictly, a rate for deposits in a National Currency Unit but, instead, a rate for deposits in euros.

-(f) Fixing Date.
+(e) Fixing Date.
 The parties also recognise that the Floating Rate Option specified in the relevant Confirmation defines the Banking Day or Business Day on or preceding a Reset Date (the "Fixing Date") on which the Relevant Rate for that Reset Date is to be determined.

-(g) TARGET Closure.
-The parties further recognise that the rates for deposits in Euros by reference to which the Relevant Rate is determined may not be quoted on days on which TARGET (the Trans-European Automated Real-time Gross settlement Express Transfer system) is closed.
+(f) TARGET Closure.
+The parties further recognise that the rates for deposits in euros by reference to which the Relevant Rate is determined may not be quoted on days on which TARGET is closed.